PietJankbal/Chocolatey-for-wine/README.md

 - by setting environment variable "$env:PS51=1" you can start a new powershell 5.1 console by just "powershell" (or from linux bash: "PS51=1 wine powershell")
 - or you could work in graphical PowerShell 5.1 Integrated Scripting Environment with 'winetricks ps51_ise'
-- If you really hate Windows you could also start bash (via Busybox) from the PowerShell Core console by just "bash"

 ![Screenshot from 2022-09-10 19-36-30](https://user-images.githubusercontent.com/26839562/189495238-2b4893ba-09d1-4e60-bb4c-f326d4939482.png)